 New Westminster Schools will continue to monitor progress and adjust strategies and targets as needed.
 Our Aboriginal Education staff includes:

-- Aboriginal Education Coordinator Bertha Lansdowne, responsible for the development, design and support of programs for Aboriginal students in K to grade 12.
+- District Vice-Principal for Indigenous Education, Connie Swan, responsible for the development, design and support of programs for Aboriginal students in K to grade 12.

-- District Cultural Facilitator Laura Newman, supporting Aboriginal students at the secondary school level and assisting in the delivery of the District cultural program for kindergarten to grade 12.
+- District Cultural Facilitator, supporting Aboriginal students at the secondary school level and assisting in the delivery of the District cultural program for kindergarten to grade 12.

 - District Aboriginal Support Workers who provide academic, social and cultural support to Aboriginal students throughout our district; liaise between schools and families; and support the ongoing development and implementation of Aboriginal teachings.

-- New Westminster Secondary School Aboriginal Youth Worker Lee Laufer, who provides individualized support to NWSS Aboriginal students as needed.
+- New Westminster Secondary School Aboriginal Youth Worker Sherry Bellerose, who provides individualized support to NWSS Aboriginal students as needed.
 Services may include: tutoring supports, homework clubs, cultural field trips, after-school programming, and post-secondary planning assistance.